VicidominiLab/VicidominiLab.github.io/_pages/about.md

 <h2>Last News</h2>
 <body align="justify">
-Welcome to our new Team member [Giacomo Garrè](https://vicidominilab.github.io/team/GG/).
-Trained as a mathematician, Giacomo will further strenghten our multidisciplinarity.
-Happy to have Giacomo on board for new exciting machine learning projects.
+Welcome to our new Team member [Sanket Patil](https://vicidominilab.github.io/team/SPa/).
+Trained in biotechnology, he will use his expertises in single-molecule traking and Python to drive our BrightEyes_ERC project to a new level.
 <h2>Where To Meet Us</h2>
 <body align="justify">